Citrix Managed Desktops

 3) User accounts in organization’s on-premises Active Directory

 In this scenario, the users’ accounts are in the Customer’s Active Directory within their on-premises data center.
-To establish connectivity between the service and the organization’s AD, a Windows 2012 R2/2016 server virtual machine (generally deployed in an HA pair) is installed in the customer’s data center, called Citrix Cloud Connector.
+To establish connectivity between the service and the organization’s AD, a Windows 2012 R2/2016 server virtual machine (deployed in an HA pair) is installed in the customer’s data center, called Citrix Cloud Connector.
 Software that allows for outbound TCP 443 based connection to Citrix Managed Desktops service is installed on it.
 In this scenario, the users are not able to access any profile data and file servers in the company’s on-premises data center.
 Native two-factor authentication is available using Time-based One Time Password.

 Domain joined workloads